OSMLatam/OSM-Notes-Ingestion/README.md

   This directory also contains a script to keep a copy of the locations of the notes in case of a re-execution of the whole Planet process.
   And also the script to remove everything related to this project from the DB.
-* `sql/dwh` includes all scripts to perform the ETL operations on the database, including the datamarts' population.
 * `sql/monitor` scripts to check the notes database, comparing it with a Planet dump.
 * `sql/process` has all SQL scripts to load the notes database.
 * `sql/wms` provides the mechanism to publish a WMS from the notes.
-  This is the only exception to the other files under `sql` because this feature is supported only on SQL scripts; there is no bash script for this. this is the only location of the files related to the WMS layer publishing.
+  This is the only exception to the other files under `sql` because this feature is supported only on SQL scripts; there is no bash script for this.
+  This is the only location of the files related to the WMS layer publishing.
+* **For DWH/ETL SQL scripts**, see [OSM-Notes-Analytics](https://github.com/OSMLatam/OSM-Notes-Analytics).
 * `test` set of scripts to perform tests.
   This is not part of a Unit Test set.
 * `xsd` contains the structure of the XML documents to be retrieved - XML